 Business Development: The Company's rolling business plans and new business opportunities and achievements were discussed and approved.

-Other Matters: Market reports on Additional Premium Areas, Directors' Fees, and Board composition.
+Other Matters: Market reports on Additional Premium Areas, reviewed the Management Agreement and Investment Management Agreement.

-Any additional requirements of the Directors' Report have been disclosed in the Strategic Report.
+Any additional requirements of the Directors' report have been disclosed in the strategic report.

 Statement Of Directors' Responsibilities